TroyWilliams3687/documentos/en/documents/commands.md

 The build tools are the heart of the system.
 They will take your Markdown documents and transform them to the final output format.

->NOTE: Currently the build tool is setup to build to PDF and HTML with more focus and emphasis on HTML.
+>NOTE: Currently the build tool is setup to build to PDF and HTML with more focus and emphasis on multiple HTML, that is a one-to-one conversion of a Markdown file to the equivalent HTML.

 ### HTML and PDF